 8: To better understand the relationship with your customers, your marketing and your product or service.

-I would recommend revisiting your marketing plan every three months as a minimum … so you know what’s working, what’s not and what needs tweaking to get better results.
+Good reasons I think to give your marketing plan a thorough ‘MOT’ and recommend revisiting your plan every three months as a minimum … so you know what’s working, what’s not and what needs tweaking to get better results.

 Keep an eye out during the next week or so as we get into the detail of the plethora of marketing channels that might or might not work for you.